PCOS pregnancy symptoms: How to recognize the signs

 • Can I still experience pregnancy symptoms early if I have PCOS?

 Yes, many women still notice early pregnancy signs and can differentiate them from PCOS.
 Some of the most notable ones are nausea and breast tenderness.
+It’s advisable to track pregnancy symptoms in an app to help identify any changes and guide you in taking a pregnancy test and seeking medical evaluation if necessary.

 • Does PCOS increase my chance of a false negative pregnancy test?